 Traveling To Korcula Island

 Korcula can easily be reached from Croatia’s mainland during the summer the months.
-During off-season, connections can be a bit trickier but not impossible to find.
-Leaving the mainland from either Dubrovnik (skip the crowds for a day!) or Split is the most convenient ways to reach the island, unless you’ve charted a sailing adventure starting from another location.
+During the off-season, connections can be a bit trickier, but are not impossible to find.
+Leaving the mainland from either Dubrovnik (skip the crowds for a day!) or Split is the most convenient way to reach the island, unless you’ve charted a sailing adventure starting from another location.

 Book flights to either Dubrovnik or Split airports, and then make your way via a ferry or seaplane.

-- Seaplane.
-The new kick-ass seaplanes are now flying to Korcula Island from a bunch of airports – including from Itlay, Istria and other island.
+The new kick-ass seaplanes are now flying to Korcula Island from a bunch of airports, including from Italy, Istria and other islands.
 Check the rates and routes here.

 May to October, a ferry from Dubrovnik to Korcula is available.
 All year round, you can take a ferry from Split to Korcula Island or Vela Luka.
 Direct passenger ferries from Mljet to Korcula run in July and August and other indirect routes are available during the other months of the year.